sagemath/trac_to_gh/Issue 5685.md

 # Issue 5685: enhanced nth_root in ZZ and QQ and related utilities

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5685

 Original creator: cremona